If you have a question that you don’t see answered here, contact us and we will get right back with you. Thanks!

 While there is a charcoal grill at each cottage, you will need to bring your own charcoal and lighter fluid.

 The cottages come with pillows, sheets and light summer blankets for each bed.
 You will need to bring your own warmer blankets and towels, including kitchen towels.

 You will also need to bring your own paper products such as paper towels, napkins, and toilet paper.

-Within a 5 minute drive from Lakeside Melodies, there are two 24 hour stores (Meijer and Walmart) where you can buy just about anything you forgot.
+Within a 5 minute drive from Camp Blue Canoe, there are two 24 hour stores (Meijer and Walmart) where you can buy just about anything you forgot.

 Yes, the water has been tested and is completely fine for use.
 That said, it is well water and high in iron content.
 You might consider bringing some drinking water.

 No. We love pets, but for the health and safety of all our guests, we ask that you leave them at home.
 If you have a dog or other pet and are considering a vacation at Camp Blue Canoe, please make other arrangements for them.

 Smoking is not allowed in any of the buildings at Camp Blue Canoe.
 You may smoke outside but please take care to not leave cigarette butts anywhere on the property.